kamarambi/espa-api/docs/API-RESOURCES-LIST.md

 **PUT /api/v0/order**<a id="apiUpdateOrder"></a>

-Accepts requests for process from an HTTP POST with a JSON body.
-The body is validated and any errors are returned to the caller.
-Otherwise, an orderid is returned.
+Update an order with a JSON body.

 ```json